-As such, harassing behavior in any manner or form by anyone in the College community is expressly prohibited.
-This includes harassment of or by individuals not directly affiliated with the College, e.g. contractors, vendors, visitors.
-This policy also applies to harassment off-site or after normal business hours in College related settings, including but not limited to business trips, athletic events, conferences, and College related social events.
+As such, harassing behavior in any manner or form, including misconduct, by anyone in the University community is expressly prohibited.
+This includes harassment and/or misconduct of or by individuals not directly affiliated with the University, e.g. contractors, vendors, visitors.
+This policy also applies to harassment and/or misconduct off-site or after normal business hours in University-related settings, including but not limited to business trips, athletic events, conferences, and University-related social events.

-Retaliation against an individual who complains of harassment under this policy is strictly prohibited.
-There will be no adverse action against any individual for reporting what he/she believes is an incident of harassment, or for participating in or cooperating with an investigation of an alleged incident.
-The College’s commitment to address complaints related to harassment should not be viewed as license for individuals to engage in unfounded, frivolous or vindictive actions that are not made in "good faith."
+Retaliation against an individual who complains of harassment and/or misconduct is strictly prohibited.
+There will be no adverse action against any individual for reporting what he/she believes is an incident of harassment and/or misconduct, or for participating in or cooperating with an investigation of an alleged incident.
+The University's commitment to address complaints related to harassment and/or misconduct should not be viewed as license for individuals to engage in unfounded, frivolous or vindictive actions that are not made in "good faith."
 Such behavior is a violation of the intent of this policy.

 Forms of Harassment.

 Harassment generally takes one of two forms: "quid pro quo" harassment, in which the harasser makes sexual favors or tolerance of unwelcome behavior a condition of the victim's success in some way; or "hostile environment" harassment, in which the overtly sexual nature or derogatory nature (based on such things as one's race, religion, disability, sexual orientation, gender, etc.) of conversations, pictures, humor and/or activities taking place in an academic or work environment makes it difficult for students and employees to concentrate on their work/studies.
 Harassment often makes the victim feel devalued, uncomfortable, unwelcome, intimidated, or afraid to speak or choose freely.
-Behavior that may constitute either "quid pro quo" or "hostile environment" harassment include (but are not limited to) the following:
+Examples of harassing behavior include (but are not limited to) the following:

-- Cyber harassment: when digital media, including instant messaging, blogs, websites, e-mails, chat rooms, and cell phones are used to threaten and/or humiliate. (see definition)
+- Using digital media, including instant messaging, blogs, websites, e-mails, chat rooms, and cell phones to threaten and/or humiliate (Cyber-harassment).